Rescue of Bat 21 Bravo: Air rescue attempts

 Rosebeary, flying Cobra Blue Ghost 28, called a Mayday but was able to safely exit the area and landed his severely damaged helicopter.
 His aircraft was totaled.
 He and Gunner Warrant Officer Charles Gorski were picked up by a HH-53C helicopter (Jolly Green 67), without incident.
 Rosebeary warned other aircraft against crossing the river.
 When Morse in Sandy 07 learned that the quick-snatch had failed, he and his wingman Sandy 08 broke off engaging the North Vietnamese and returned to Da Nang.
 Both Sandys were found to be so damaged they would take several days to repair.

-At 21:00, Nail 59, a new version of the OV-10A Bronco aircraft equipped with the Pave Nail LORAN radar piloted by Gary Ferentchak, took over FAC duties.
-The SAR efforts were suspended for the night and the U.S. and ARVN forces remained unaware of the true strength of the NVA offensive.
+At 21:00, Nail 59, a new version of the OV-10A Bronco aircraft equipped with the Pave Nail LORAN radar took over FAC duties.
+The SAR efforts were suspended for the night and the U.S. and ARVN forces remained unaware of the true strength of the PAVN offensive.
 Advised by the FAC to remain in place, Hambleton moved to a safer spot in the jungle and dug a hole to hide in until morning.
-During the night, Nail 59 and King 27, an HC-130 commanded by Maj.
-Dennis Constant, stayed.
+During the night, Nail 59 and King 27, an HC-130 stayed.
 They suddenly found themselves painted by Fan Song radar and narrowly missed getting shot down as well.
 At 53 years old, Hambleton was not a prime candidate to survive the cold, wet weather conditions.

 No fire zone

-The Joint Search and Rescue Command (JSARC) was under the direction of the director of aerospace rescue, Col. Cecil Muirhead, who could restrict airspace activity for the use of search and rescue forces.
+The Joint Search and Rescue Command (JSARC) was under the direction of the director of aerospace rescue, Colonel Cecil Muirhead, who could restrict airspace activity for the use of search and rescue forces.
 He also commanded all the dedicated assets needed to assist with SAR.
-Muirhead ordered 24-hour forward air control (FAC) coverage around Hambleton's position to watch over him and soften up the North Vietnamese positions around him.
+Muirhead ordered 24-hour FAC coverage around Hambleton's position to watch over him and soften up the North Vietnamese positions around him.

 To protect the downed airmen and the search and rescue forces, Muirhead also ordered the 7th Air Force to establish a standard 27 km no-fire zone around Hambleton.
 It prohibited friendly artillery, naval gunfire, or aircraft from engaging any target in the zone without JSARC approval.
-Three North Vietnamese divisions were attacking and the 3rd ARVN could not reply for several hours with artillery or request tactical air strikes in the area.
+Three North Vietnamese divisions were attacking and the ARVN 3rd Division could not reply for several hours with artillery or request tactical air strikes in the area.